Skip links

 Ofsted previously remarked that “inspectors aren’t inspecting cultural capital; they’re looking at whether the (school) provides a rich and broad curriculum.
 A great curriculum builds cultural capital.”

-Ofsted are looking not just at one aspect of a curriculum, measured in terms of exam grades, but are taking on a more holistic view of education that encompasses many angles.
+Ofsted are looking not just at one aspect of a curriculum, measured in terms of exam grades.
+We are taking on a more holistic view of education that encompasses many angles.

 Ofsted places an emphasis in their grading on the quality of curriculum.
-Provisions are rated positively if they provide a rich and broad curriculum as these aspects in turn build cultural capital.
+Provisions are rated positively if they provide a rich and broad curriculum.
+Such a curriculum in turn builds cultural capital.

 We have projects underway that address this need for variety.
-Our colleagues and partner organisations form our culture pipeline, engaging learners in enrichment activities and in turn, broadening their appreciation for learning and cultural immersion.
+Our colleagues and partner organisations form our culture pipeline.
+They engage learners in enrichment activities, which increases their appreciation for learning.
+It also helps enhance their cultural immersion.

-Beyond CPD opportunities, our teams work to produce resources matching current affairs and celebration dates, making sure that our education opportunities are always timely and engaging.
+We go beyond CPD opportunities.
+Our teams work to produce resources matching current affairs and celebration dates.
+This helps to make sure that our education opportunities are always timely and engaging.

-We’re working with the National Justice Museum, Tate Liverpool, and Odd Art, among many others, to provide our learners with the skills, knowledge, and experiences that are so vital to being able to reintegrate to society.
+We’ve worked with the National Justice Museum, Tate Liverpool, and Odd Art, among many others.
+They help to provide our learners with the skills, knowledge, and experiences that are so vital to being able to reintegrate into society.

-With this fresh focus and novel approach, we are asking our teachers and leaders to consider broad ways in which their curriculum areas can integrate Cultural Capital into delivery.
-The end goal of this being that learners will receive a well-rounded and inclusive learning experience no matter which subjects they take with us.
+We pride ourselves on this fresh focus and novel approach.
+We also ask our teachers and leaders to consider different ways in which their curriculum areas can integrate cultural capital.
+The end goal of this is clear.
+We want learners to receive a well-rounded and inclusive learning experience no matter which subjects they take with us.

 A focus on cultural capital will bring about new ways of learning for prisoners in England and Wales.
-This approach is all about giving learners the opportunity to develop their cultural knowledge, have new experiences, and broaden hobbies and interests to enhance their personal and social development skills.
+This approach is all about giving learners the opportunity to develop their cultural knowledge.
+We want them to have new experiences and broaden their hobbies and interests.

 Related Content